kunitoki/LuaBridge3/Manual.md

 };
 ```

 This will map the enum to an integer as `int16_t` (the `underlying_type_t` of the enum) that will be converted to a `lua_Integer` in lua space.
 This has the drawback that any `lua_Integer` could be casted to a C++ enum.
-In order to provide a runtime check over the possible alternatives a `lua_Integer` could casted to, it's possible to specify the list of values the C++ enum has: the values registered into the `luabridge::Enum` will be checked against the passed integer and LuaBridge will raise an error in case the cast couldn't be made when using a `Stack<>::get` method:
+In order to provide a runtime check over the possible alternatives a `lua_Integer` could casted to, it's possible to specify the list of values the C++ enum has: the values registered into the `luabridge::Enum` will be checked against the passed integer and LuaBridge will raise an error in case the cast couldn't be made when using a `luabridge::Stack<>::get` method:

 ```cpp
 enum class MyEnum